corentindpt/group3-Home_monitoring_system/readme.md

 <h2><u>Start the program</u></h2>
 <ol>
 	<li>Install the <a href=https://github.com/corentindpt/group3-Home_monitoring_system/tree/master/Programs/Actuators_programs/Program_final> arduino program</a> to control actuators</li>
+	<li>Connect the arduino to the USB port of the raspberry pi.
+Don't forget to update the connected port of the raspberry on NodeRed</li>
 	<li>Implement Raspberry program</li>
 	<li>Create topics MQTT</li>
 	<li>Start NodeRed on Raspberry Pi4</li>